The Ultimate Guide to Recycling at the Holidays

 - A second for wrapping paper that has no glitter or foil in it, and appears to be pure paper (versus a paper and plastic, or paper and foil composite).
 These are the ones that are typically recyclable.

 - A third for paper with metallic elements to it or is extremely shiny.

-What to look for and buy: Gift bags can be a great alternative to gift wrap.
+Gift bags can be a great alternative to gift wrap.
 They are easy (no wrapping or tape), work well when gifting multiple items in one package, and are often very easy to reuse.
-If you’re looking for the perfect gift bags, consider reusing one you already have on hand first.
-Many of us have a stash of old gift bags in the corner of our house somewhere.
-Go through them at the beginning of the holiday season and pull out anything usable.

-If you have to purchase gift bags and can't reuse ones you have on hand, consider using durable ones that you can reuse and recycled paper gift bags that are made with recycled content to begin with.
+If you have to purchase gift bags and can't reuse ones you have on hand, consider using durable ones that can be reused over and over again.
 There are beautiful gift bags and sacks made of muslin and hemp, that give a beautiful, natural look to your holiday gift.
 Encourage recipients to reuse the gift bags or take them back if that makes more sense.